axelgalicia/ledn-exercise/README.md

 - The null string values were different from a null value, so they were not replaced by any other string when displaying.
 - CSV File should be based on current search.

+## Features

+- Fully configurable
+- Containerized
+- Both backend and frontend using Typescript for better typing and maintenance
+- Includes Pagination
+- REST API provides endpoints to load data and to filter and sort almost all fields.

 ## Considerations

 Based on this challenge, the current created stack should be able to handle large amounts of data without any lagging issue.